ElaMCB/E2E-AI-engineering/chinese-ai-monitor/README.md

-# 🇨🇳 Chinese AI Market Weekly Monitor
+# AI Market Weekly Monitor

-Automated weekly monitoring system to track Chinese AI market advances, new models, and innovations.
+Automated weekly monitoring system to track AI market advances, new models, and innovations.
 Get early alerts about developments from companies like DeepSeek, Kimi, Zhipu AI, Baichuan, and others.

 ## 🎯 Purpose

-Stay ahead of Chinese AI developments by automatically searching and tracking:
+Stay ahead of AI developments by automatically searching and tracking:
 - New AI models and releases (DeepSeek, Kimi, Qwen, etc.)
-- Chinese AI company announcements
+- AI company announcements
-- AI innovations and breakthroughs from China
+- AI innovations and breakthroughs
 - Market trends and competitive intelligence

 ## ✨ Features

 - **Multi-source Search**: Combines DuckDuckGo, RSS feeds, and NewsAPI
 - **Deduplication**: Automatically filters duplicate articles
-- **Keyword Tracking**: Monitors specific Chinese AI companies and models
+- **Keyword Tracking**: Monitors specific AI companies and models
 - **Weekly Reports**: Generates markdown reports with summaries
 - **Historical Tracking**: Maintains 12 weeks of history
 - **No API Keys Required**: Works with DuckDuckGo and RSS feeds out of the box